11 Reasons for Visiting Marrakech—the Red City

 After the fall of the dynasty, they were sealed off and hidden, later located by aerial photography in 1917.
 The French restored the tombs to their former glory.

 The Saadian Tombs are located at Rue de La Kasbah, Marrakesh 40000, Morocco.
-It costs 70 MAD ($7.30 USD) to enter and the tombs are open daily from 9 to 5.
-It is a popular place to see when you visit Marrakech so it’s a good idea to arrive early.
+It costs 70 MAD (around $6.70 USD) to enter, and the tombs are open during the week from 9 to 5 and over the weekend from 9 to 3.
+It is a popular place to see when you visit Marrakech, so it’s a good idea to arrive early.

 The Marrakech markets are a beehive of activity.
 Just take a deep breath to balance yourself and head on in.
 They are chaotic, frenetic, loud, and confusing to navigate.